ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 following mechanisms:

-* A client can create a bidirectional stream using a special indefinite-length HTTP/3 frame that transfers ownership of the stream to Http3Transport.
+* A client can create a bidirectional stream using a special indefinite-length HTTP/3 frame that transfers ownership of the stream to WebTransport.
 * A server can create a bidirectional stream, which is possible since HTTP/3 does not define any semantics for server-initiated bidirectional streams.
 * Both client and server can create a unidirectional stream using a special stream type.
 * A datagram can be sent using a QUIC DATAGRAM frame [QUIC-DATAGRAM].

-An Http3Transport session is terminated when the CONNECT stream that created it is closed.
+An WebTransport session is terminated when the CONNECT stream that created it is closed.

 # Session IDs  {#session-ids}

-In order to allow multiple Http3Transport sessions to occur within the same HTTP/3 connection, Http3Transport assigns every session a unique ID, further referred to as session ID.
+In order to allow multiple WebTransport sessions to occur within the same HTTP/3 connection, WebTransport assigns every session a unique ID, further referred to as session ID.
 A session ID is a 62-bit number that is unique within the scope of an HTTP/3 connection, and is never reused even after the session is closed.
 The client unilaterally picks the session ID.
 As the IDs